PublicSoftTools

 Use the video preview to find the exact segment

 The built-in video player lets you scrub through the full video before converting.
-Identify the start frame visually, then note the timestamp and enter it as the start time.
+Identify the start frame visually, note the timestamp, and enter it as the start time.
 Accurate time selection avoids wasting a conversion on the wrong segment.
+Even a one-second error at the start or end of a short clip can include an unwanted cut or transition frame.

 Common Questions